Storm water Management

-The City of Pewaukee is a Phase 1 NR216 Permitted community through the Wisconsin Department of Natural Resources (WDNR).
-The NR216 legislation came from ultimately from the Clean Water Act which is administered by the Environmental Protection Agency (EPA) and the WDNR.
-As part of this regulation, the City was required to adopt a storm water and erosion control ordinance (Chapter 19) and enter into a Wisconsin Pollutant Discharge Elimination System (WPDES) permit.
-Our first permit began November 1, 2004 and was just recently renewed (see link to view our permit).
+The City of Pewaukee is a Phase 1 NR216 permitted community through the Wisconsin Department of Natural Resources (WDNR).
+The NR216 legislation ultimately one of the many results of the Clean Water Act which is administered by the Environmental Protection Agency (EPA) and the WDNR.